Chapter 32. Updating an existing system from sources

 Note

-Please remember to check src/UPDATING for the latest changes.
+Please remember to check src/UPDATING for the latest changes and special instructions that may be involved in upgrading the system.

 Most of the following steps can be done as ordinary user.
 Only the installation of a new kernel and the userland will require root privileges.
 Although /usr is choosen as the working directory in the following examples, the procedure can also take place in a user's home directory.
 Ordinary users have normally not the permissions to make changes in /usr, but this can be changed by root.